LCfP/Agent-Based-Stock-Market-Model/README.md

 # How to use the model
 1. Download the repository to your system.
-2. Run the simulation.py file --> this generates a SQLlite database on your system.
+2. Run the simulation_notebook
+3. Set the amount of runs you want and simulate those.
+4. The results will be added to an sql lite database on your system.
-3. Use the data_notebook.ipynb (Jupyter Notebook) to analyse the data.
+5. Use the data_notebook.ipynb (Jupyter Notebook) to analyse this data.

 # Repository structure